Economic Freedom: Essential Principles

 A Migrant Mother and her Children during the Great Depression

-Although there are no international covenants clearly guaranteeing economic freedom as there are with political and civil rights, few political theorists today doubt the connection between a free or market-based economy, broadly defined, and a free political system.
-In the late 18th and 19th centuries, political and economic liberalism were intertwined philosophies that heralded the expansion of both individual liberty and property ownership, the two characteristics that have generally marked the rise and success of democracies.
-Yet the strict interpretation of economic liberalism also became associated with economic license, large disparities in income, and catastrophes like the Great Depression of the 1930s.
-In Europe and the United States, social democratic parties responded by adopting more egalitarian policies and establishing components of a welfare state, even while generally accepting the basic foundations of a market economy.
-In the last 30 years, conservative parties in countries with major world economies (including the United States, the United Kingdom, Italy, and France) reintroduced classical economic liberalism as the guiding philosophy, but without eliminating the central institutions of the welfare state.
+Although no international covenants clearly guarantee economic freedom as is the case with political and civil rights, few political theorists today doubt the connection between a free or market-based economy and a free political system.
+In the late 18th and 19th centuries, political and economic liberalism were intertwined philosophies that heralded the expansion of both individual freedom and property ownership.
+These two characteristics have been generally associated with the rise and success of democracies in the 19th and 20th centuries.

-What in fact constitutes economic freedom?
+What constitutes economic freedom?
+Is there an inherent tension between economic freedom and democratic governance?
 What degree of economic freedom is needed for democracy to flourish?
-Is it like freedom of speech, a principle that should be restricted only minimally in all cases, or is it more akin to the framework of representative government, with many equally effective variants existing side by side?
-The topic of essential principles is taken up again below, following a discussion of the history of economic freedom.
+Is it like freedom of speech, a principle that should be restricted only minimally, or is it more akin to the framework of representative government — with many different types and variants?

 Absolutist Principles and Smithian Economics